The exhibition "The Congo River" has been produced by

 - the Ancient and feminine ideal of the Cokwe; the Luba feminine representation

-The original region of this work is located in Gabon, to the south of the Ogooué river, at the Punu. […] This mask is a highly balanced piece: the headgear forms two voluminous cockles on the head and small wings above the ears.
+This work's region of origin is located in Gabon, to the south of the Ogooué river, at the Punu. […] This mask is a highly balanced piece: the headgear forms two voluminous cockles on the head and small wings above the ears.
 The frontal scarifications come across as a succession of strongly highlighted dots while the temples and corners of the lips contain simple incisions.
 The uniformity and symmetry reinforce the idealization of a certain degree of naturalism.
-The serene and soft appearance of the face undoubtedly vanishes completely with the dance executed by the wearer of the mask, who alone could manage to make it terrifying.
+Only the terrifying dance executed by the mask's wearer could succeed in concealing the mask's otherwise serene and soft appearance.

-Aurélien Gaborit, in charge of the Africa collections at the musée du quai Branly
+Aurélien Gaborit, head of the Africa collections at the musée du quai Branly